geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 I got a lot of comma stuff to deal with.
 Yeah, I'm back in San Diego.
 Meeting 69.
-And Tinybox Green V2s are shipping this week.
+And TinyBox Green V2s are shipping this week.
 Probably.
 If you're one of the three who already got their money in, your TinyBox V2 is either going to ship this week or next week.
 And if you get an order in soon, we sold two this morning, yours will ship by the end of the month.